 Do you remember when “penny candy” actually cost a penny?
 What does a penny buy these days?
 Not much.
 The government can’t even make a penny for a penny anymore.
 According to the U.S. Mint, it now costs 1.5 cents to produce one.

 About the only thing of value you can still get for a penny is electricity.
+The cost of electricity, for the value you receive in return, is about as good as it gets.
 Let’s say the average rate for a kilowatt-hour (kWh) of electricity is 10 cents.
-Put another way, 60 minutes of 1,000 watts of electricity would cost a dime, and a penny of electricity would equal 100 watts.
-That is enough to power a 9-watt LED lightbulb, the equivalent of a 60-watt incandescent bulb, for 11 hours, all for only a penny.
+Put another way, if you use 1,000 watts of electricity for 60 minutes, that would cost a dime; and 100 watts of electricity would cost you just a single penny.
+That is enough to power a 9-watt LED light bulb, the equivalent of a 60-watt incandescent bulb, for 11 hours, all for only a penny.
 Where else can you get that kind of value?

 How many eggs will a penny buy?
 How much milk, bread, coffee, medicine or gasoline?
 Gas has come down from several years ago, but there is still no comparison to the value of electricity.
 For example, if a gallon of gas costs $2.50, and your car gets 25 miles to the gallon, you can drive 176 yards, about two blocks, on a penny’s worth of gas.

 And what about your smartphone?
 Using the same 10 cents per kWh price, you can fully charge your iPhone more than 18 times for a penny.
 That means you can charge it once every day of the year for about 20 cents total.

 How much electricity does the US use in a year?